bradbarrish/documentation/_posts/2024-09-03 Notes from The Willows Laptop and Technology Orientation.md

-Here's a summary of the meeting in both bullet point and paragraph form, formatted in markdown:
+---
+layout: post
+title: 2024-09-03 Notes from The Willows Laptop and Technology Orientation
+date: 2024-09-03
+author: Brad Barrish
+description: A summary of the presentation for Willows Middle School parents about laptops and technology.
+ogimage: opengraphimage.jpeg
+---

 ## Key Points